 Bali’s eastern neighbour, Lombok Island, is a similar paradise destination known for its dreamy landscapes, white sand beaches and waterfalls hidden deep in the jungle.
 Yet, it’s different in many aspects that travellers consider worthwhile a visit.

-Lombok compared to Bali
+Lombok vs. Bali

 Bali has almost everything you’re used to from western countries, while Lombok is more rugged and unexplored.